This page answers the frequently asked questions about CockroachCloud Free (beta) and the paid version of CockroachCloud.

 What are the limitations of CockroachCloud Free (beta)?

-CockroachCloud Free is currently in beta and there are capabilities we are still working on enabling, such as the ability to enable backups, to import data, and no-downtime upgrades to a paid tier.
-If you want to use any of these capabilities, try a 30-day trial of CockroachCloud.
+CockroachCloud Free is currently in beta and there are capabilities we are still working on enabling, such as no-downtime upgrades to a paid cluster.
+If you want to try out a paid cluster, you can get a 30-day trial of CockroachCloud.

 How do I connect to my cluster?